nginx-proxy/nginx-proxy/docs/README.md

 ## Separate Containers

-nginx-proxy can also be run as two separate containers using the [nginxproxy/nginx-proxy:dockergen](https://hub.docker.com/repository/docker/nginxproxy/nginx-proxy/tags/dockergen) image and the official [nginx](https://registry.hub.docker.com/_/nginx/) image.
+nginx-proxy can also be run as two separate containers using the [nginxproxy/nginx-proxy:dockergen](https://hub.docker.com/r/nginxproxy/nginx-proxy/tags?name=dockergen) image and the official [nginx](https://registry.hub.docker.com/_/nginx/) image.
+This image is a stripped down version of the main nginx-proxy image that only contains the `docker-gen` binary and the `nginx.tmpl` template file.
+It does not contain nginx itself, so it must be run alongside an nginx container.
+Its follow the same release tags as the other images, suffixing the tag with `-dockergen` (eg `nginxproxy/nginx-proxy:1.11-dockergen`).

-You may want to do this to prevent having the docker socket bound to a publicly exposed container service (you should run the docker-gen container in an [internal network](https://docs.docker.com/reference/cli/docker/network/create/#internal), unreachable from the outside).
+You may want to use this setup to prevent having the docker socket bound to a publicly exposed container service (you should run the docker-gen container in an [internal network](https://docs.docker.com/reference/cli/docker/network/create/#internal), unreachable from the outside), or to use a custom nginx image (for example, one that includes additional modules).

 You can demo this pattern with docker compose: